ajinkyadsakhare-jpg/Graph-Attention-Network-for-Gene-essentiality/results/RESULTS.md

 ## What was run

-All three runs use the same 32 kidney cell lines from DepMap and the same two features per gene, expression and damaging mutations as nodes , 4 attention heads and 200 epochs.
+All three runs use the same 32 kidney cell lines from DepMap after processing them and the two features per gene, expression and damaging mutations as nodes were same with 4 attention heads and 200 epochs.
 The cell lines are split five ways using (k-fold), so the model is always tested on ones it hasn't seen.
 The ± is the spread across those five splits.